 A-Z Database

-This expression dating from the 18th century means to disclose secret or confidential information, and is often attributed to the removal of the cat o...
+This expression dates from the 18th century and means to disclose secret or confidential information, often by mistake.
+The origin remains unresolved...

 see Chips, let them fall where they may